bitcoin/bitcoin/doc/build-unix.md

  Ubuntu 12.04 and later have packages for libdb5.1-dev and libdb5.1++-dev, but using these will break binary wallet compatibility, and is not recommended.

+ Ubuntu 13.10 cannot use libboost1.54-all-dev!
+If you have libboost1.54-all-dev
+ installed on Ubuntu 13.10:

+ 	sudo apt-get remove libboost1.54-all-dev sudo apt-get install libboost1.53-all-dev

+ With new Ubuntu 13.10 install only need to do:

+ 	sudo apt-get install libboost1.53-all-dev

 for other Ubuntu & Debian: